Late-time Evolution and Instabilities of Tidal Disruption Disks: Solving for the Disk Evolution

 \section{Solving for the Disk Evolution}

-To solve for the time evolution of the disk, Equations~(\ref{eq:mass}) and (\ref{eq:angularmomentium}) are solved forward in time using explicit time-stepping.
+To follow the time evolution of the disk, Equations~(\ref{eq:mass}) and (\ref{eq:angularmomentum}) are solved forward in time using explicit time-stepping.
 The accretion rate can vary by orders of magnitude during its evolution, so the time steps must be similarly flexible.
 This is done by setting the $i$th time step as \be \Delta t_i = \epsilon \frac{M_d(t_{i-1})}{|\dot{M}_{\rm fb}(t_{i-1}) - \dot{M}(t_{i-1})|}, \ee where $\epsilon$ is a small number that adjusts the size of the time steps and all the parameters on the righthand side of Equation~(\ref{eq:timestep}) are evaluated at the previous time step.
 We find good convergence for $\epsilon<10^{-3}$.

 The main challenge when finding the evolution is solving for the accretion rate $\dot{M}$.
 This is done using the following strategy. \begin{itemize} \item The surface density is solved for using the $M_d$ and $R_d$ from the previous timestep and $\Sigma=M_d/(\pi R_d^2)$. \item The temperature $T$ is then found by numerically solving the energy balance Equation~(\ref{eq:energy}).
 This is done using bisection around a temperature interval set from the temperature found in the previous time step, $T(t_{i-1})$, since for some values of $\Sigma$ there may be multiple solutions for $T$. \item An important step when solving the energy equation is that for a given $\Sigma$ and guess for $T$, the isothermal sound speed can be solved with a quadratic equation $c_s^2-aT^4/(3\Sigma\Omega)c_s-k_{\rm B}T/(\mu m_p)=0$. \item Once $\Sigma$ and $T$ are found, we set $\dot{M}=3\pi\alpha c_s^2\Sigma/\Omega$. \end{itemize} At this point, we solve for $\Delta t_i$ using Equation~(\ref{eq:timestep}), and then we evolve forward one time step using \be M_d(t_i) = M_d(t_{i-1}) + \dot{M}_{\rm fb}(t_{i-1})\Delta t_i - \dot{M}(t_{i-1})\Delta t_i, \ee and \be J_d(t_i) = J_d(t_{i-1}) + j_{\rm fb}\dot{M}_{\rm fb}(t_{i-1})\Delta t_i - C(GM_{\rm BH}R_d)^{1/2}\dot{M}(t_{i-1})\Delta t_i. \ee The new radius is then set by using $R_d=(J_d/M_d)^2/(GM_{\rm BH})$.
-We then go back to the first bullet point above to start working on the next time step.
+We then go back to the first bullet point above to start working on the next time step. {Implicit in our approach is that the thermal time of the disk is always much shorter than the viscous time so that energy balance is always maintained.
+This prevents us from being forced to explicitly time evolve the internal energy of the disk.
+Our comparisons in Section~\ref{sec:comparison}, demonstrate that this assumption results in solutions that match previous work.}

 \end{appendix}